david-a-wheeler/make-audit/README.md

   You may want to remove SET from the prerequisites of TARGET.
 * `*** Error: Target TARGET : unreported target: SET`
   The make recipe for updating TARGET also modifies the files in SET but this is not reported.
+The easy solution is to use GNU make's grouped targets feature that it added in version 4.3, e.g., `TARGET SET &: PREREQUISITES`.
+  If you don't want to use grouped targets, you can instead use a "marker file" to simulate grouped targets; just have TARGET and everything else depend on some marker file (`TARGET SET: MARKER_FILE`), then create a separate rule to create the marker file and attach all commands to it (`MARKER\_FILE: PREREQUISITES`).
 * `*** Error: Target TARGET : unmodified reported target: SET` The make recipe for updating TARGET does not appear to actually write to TARGET.
-  You may need to add a missing instruction to actually modify TARGET.
+  You may need to add a missing command to actually modify TARGET.

 ## Auditor